 In spite of all the commotion and razzmatazz surrounding Todd Phillips’ polarising blockbuster, the verdict regarding its cinematography was rather unanimous.
 The work of Lawrence Sher, dipped in gloomy industrial venues of Gotham, managed to become a visualisation of Arthur Fleck’s imperfect life.
 You could almost smell the stink of the rotten city, feel its repelling touch.

-Apart from that, Lawrence Sher took a very personal perspective in the way this cinematography worked.
-Many scenes were marvellously playful with lighting, only to capture Joker’s transformation – from the guy sitting in the shadows to the maniac who craves the spotlight.
+Apart from that, Lawrence Sher took a very route in the way this cinematography worked.
+Many scenes were marvellously playful with lighting, as well as the distance from which we see Arthur, only to capture Joker’s transformation – from the guy sitting in the shadows to the maniac who craves the spotlight.
+That was one of the challenges Sher shared in an interview with Observer;

 Best scene: The bathroom dance, which is the most mind-blowing when you consider it’s improvised.
 But just as equally memorable was the last part with Joker standing on the cop car, surrounded by pure chaos.

-There you go – 30 films that all constitute brilliant examples of cinematography.
-Share your favourites in the comments!
+There you go – those are the most visually stunning movies of the 21st century.
+Share your picks in the comments!